hapax/hapax.github.io/assets/minimal-networks.md

 station) we added to reduce the total length.
 The argument is beautiful and simple, though like Exercise 5, it involves a proof by contradiction.
+Our first step is to show that it is impossible for a hub to have incoming edges separated by less than $120^\circ$.

 ---

 *Proof.*
-So, suppose we have cities $A_1, A_2, \ldots, A_n$ connected by a minimal rail network.
+Suppose we have cities $A_1, A_2, \ldots, A_n$ connected by a minimal rail network.
-Our first step in proving our key result is to imagine there is a hub station $H$ with incoming rail lines separated by less than
+Also suppose there is a hub station $H$ with incoming rail lines separated by less than
 $\theta_\text{crit} = 120^\circ$, as on the left in Figure 11.
-We can build two new stations on these outgoing legs, $h_1$ and $h_2$.
+We can build two new stations on these outgoing legs, $h_1$ and $h_2$, which are (for simplicity) the same distance from $H$.

 <figure>
     <div style="text-align:center"><img src